-Despite this conclusion, however, there still could be a vendor-customer relationship as a result of some of the activities between the participants in accordance with the collaborative arrangement.
-If such a relationship exists, those parts of the contract that are related to the vendor-customer relationship may need to be accounted for under ASC 606.
+Despite this conclusion, however, there still could be an entity-customer relationship as a result of the collaborative arrangement or other contracts between the two parties.
+If such a relationship exists, those parts of the contract that are related to the entity-customer relationship should be accounted for under ASC 606.

 ASC 606 does not change the guidance in ASC 808 on the income statement presentation, classification, and disclosures applicable to collaborative arrangements within the scope of the revenue standard.
-It is important to understand that a contract could be within the scope of both the revenue standard and the guidance on collaborative agreements, as indicated in paragraph BC55 of ASU 2014-09:
+It is important to understand that a contract could be within the scope of both the revenue standard and the guidance on collaboration agreements, as indicated in paragraph BC55 of ASU 2014-09: